tasbouz/notes/README.md

 For the fourth part on "Computer Science", the notes are based on a collection of various books I read, and lectures I watched and found useful.

-Some of the books are the following:
+Some books are the following:
 * [Clean Agile by Robert C. Martin](https://www.goodreads.com/en/book/show/45280021-clean-agile)
 * [Clean Code by Robert C. Martin](https://www.goodreads.com/book/show/3735293-clean-code)
 * [Fundamentals of Software Architecture by Mark Richards, Neal Ford](https://www.goodreads.com/en/book/show/44144493-fundamentals-of-software-architecture)